nilssonH/Framer-Grid/README.md

 You can pass parameters to adjust the grid to your project’s needs.

-**Note: if you don't change the value of a parameter, the value will be set to the default one.**
+**Note: if you don't change the value of a parameter, the value will be set to default.**

 ```coffeescript
 Grid = new gridOverlay.Grid